Crepant resolutions and open strings: The Open Crepant Resolution Conjecture

 Let $\cZ$ be a three-dimensional CY toric orbifold, $p$ a fixed point such that a neighborhood is isomorphic to $[\C^3/\Z_{n+1}]$, with representation weights $(m_1, m_2,m_3)$ and CY torus weights $(w_1,w_2,w_3)$.
 Fix a Lagrangian boundary condition $L$ which we assume to be on the first coordinate axis in this local chart.
 Define ${n_{e}}= (n+1)/\gcd(m_1,n+1)$ to be the size of the effective part of the action along the first coordinate axis.
 There exist a map from an orbi-disk mapping to the first coordinate axis with winding $d$ and twisting\footnote{Here twisting refers to the image of the center of the disk in the evaluation map to the inertia orbifold.} $k$ if the compatibility condition \eq{ \frac{d}{{n_{e}}}-\frac{km_1}{n+1}\in \bbZ } is satisfied.
 In this case the positively oriented disk function is

 The negatively oriented disk function is obtained by switching the indices $2$ and $3$.
 By renaming the coordinate axes this definition applies to the general boundary condition. \\

 In \cite{r:lgoa} the disk function is used to construct the GW orbifold topological vertex, a building block for open and closed GW invariants of $\cZ$.
 The \textit{scalar disk potential} is expressed in terms of the disk and of the $J$ function of $\cZ$.
-Denote by $\{\mathbf{1_{p,k}}\}_{k=1,...,n+1}$ the part of the localized basis for $H(\cZ)$ supported at $p$.
+The fixed point basis for the equivariant Chen Ruan cohomology of $\cZ$ has $n+1$ classes supported at the fixed point $p$, corresponding to all irreduible representations of $\bbZ_{n+1}$.
+For $k=1, \ldots n$, denote by $\mathbf{1_{p,k}}$ the fundamental class of the twisted sector corresponding to the characted $k$; we denote $\mathbf{1_{p,n+1}}$ the untwisted class of the fixed point $p$.
 Raising indices using the orbifold Poincar\'e pairing, and extending the disk function to be a cohomology valued function

 the (genus zero) \textit{scalar disk potential} is obtained by contraction with the $J$ function: \ea{ F_{L}^{\rm disk}(\tau,y,\vec{w}) &\triangleq \sum_d\frac{y^d}{d!}\sum_n \frac{1}{n!}\langle \tau, \ldots, \tau \rangle_{0,n}^{L,d} \nn \\ &= \sum_d \frac{y^d}{d!}\left( \DD^+(d;\vec{w}), J^\cZ\left(\tau,\frac{n_ew_1}{d}\right)\right)_{\cZ}, } where we denoted by $\langle \tau, \ldots, \tau \rangle_{0,n}^{L,d}$ the disk invariants with boundary condition $L$, winding $d$ and $n$ general cohomological insertions. \begin{rmk} We may consider the disk potential relative to multiple Lagrangian boundary conditions.
 In that case, we define the disk function by adding the disk functions for each Lagrangian, and we introduce a winding variable for each boundary condition.
 Furthermore, it is not conceptually difficult (but book-keeping intensive) to express the general open potential in terms of appropriate contractions of arbitrary copies of these disk functions with the full descendent Gromov--Witten potential of $\cZ$. \end{rmk}